sigwinch28/bikecam/_docs/what-to-do-after-an-incident.md

 You might have several hours of video footage and you probably don't want to watch all of it in fast-forward.
 By clicking the bookmark button you can skip through all of your footage to exactly where the incidents occurred, saving you a huge amount of time when reviewing footage.

-## 4. Enjoy the rest of your ride :smile:
+## 4. Enjoy the rest of your ride 😄

 Let the anger, fear, and adrenaline wear off.
 There's nothing else you can do right now which will make a difference.

-Go back to enjoying the ride :smile:
+Go back to enjoying the ride 😄